UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantPlanEditReq.md

 `func (o *UnibeeApiMerchantPlanEditReq) HasTrialDurationTime() bool`

 HasTrialDurationTime returns a boolean if a field has been set.

+### GetUsVATConfig

+`func (o *UnibeeApiMerchantPlanEditReq) GetUsVATConfig() UnibeeApiBeanUSVATConfig`

+GetUsVATConfig returns the UsVATConfig field if non-nil, zero value otherwise.

+### GetUsVATConfigOk

+`func (o *UnibeeApiMerchantPlanEditReq) GetUsVATConfigOk() (*UnibeeApiBeanUSVATConfig, bool)`

+GetUsVATConfigOk returns a tuple with the UsVATConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUsVATConfig

+`func (o *UnibeeApiMerchantPlanEditReq) SetUsVATConfig(v UnibeeApiBeanUSVATConfig)`

+SetUsVATConfig sets UsVATConfig field to given value.

+### HasUsVATConfig

+`func (o *UnibeeApiMerchantPlanEditReq) HasUsVATConfig() bool`

+HasUsVATConfig returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)